-4 Beautiful Light Gray Paint Colours with Undertones
+4 Beautiful Light Gray Paint Colours with Undertones: VALSPAR

-I’m sure you know by now that I’m a loyal gal when it comes to paint – I’ve been in long-term relationships with Benjamin Moore and Sherwin Williams for years (Ben and Sherm in private).
-HOWEVER, when Lowes came to town a few months ago, I was super intrigued by Valspar and it’s range of colours.
+I’m sure you know by now that I’m a loyal gal when it comes to paint and have been in long-term relationships with Benjamin Moore and Sherwin Williams for years (Ben and Sherm in private).
+HOWEVER, when Lowes came to town, I was super intrigued by Valspar and its range of colours.
 I ordered a fan deck and one week later, Val and I are officially engaged.

-Now I’m still learning a lot about these colours (really, the learning never ends), but I wanted to share my 4 FAVE light grays with you as I introduce this line of paints to my blog for the first time!
+Now I’m still learning a lot about these colours (really, the learning never ends), but I wanted to share my FOUR FAVE light grays with you as I introduce this line of paints to my blog for the first time…

 Valspar Notre Dame 5006 1B

 This is probably my fave gray in the Valspar range.
 Notre Dame is the perfect depth – not too light, not too dark and has very little noticeable undertone, it’s just a soft, gentle, slightly cool gray that has just a weee willy wink of a cool green undertone.
 Not cold and icy, just cool-toned.

 Notre Dame is comparable to Benjamin Moore Silver Song

 Gravity is a nice cool gray with a subtle cool purple undertone and is undoubtedly the FRESHEST of the bunch.
 Warm purple can lean toward the pinkish side, cool purples can lean toward the blueish side – this is a cool one.
 Compare this bad boy to Notre Dame and you will see that undertone pop.
 That’s not to say you’ll have ‘purple’ walls, you won’t, but like most grays, you WILL have some noticeable undertones.

 Gravity is comparable to Sherwin Williams Gray Screen (Gravity is just slightly more purple).